 A clinical research trial is a research project conducted with human volunteers to learn more about new investigational drugs.
 Every new therapy or device must go through carefully monitored studies in human volunteers before it is commercially available.
-The clinical trials linked below are currently enrolling congenital hyperinsulinism (HI) patients.

 The U.S. National Institute of Health (NIH) has a very good website on clinical trial participation.
 Please visit: www.nih.gov/health-information/nih-clinical-research-trials-you